Skip to content

 plumbus translation import # Import translated files back

-plumbus translation status # Report translation coverage per localeplumbus create my-app \
+plumbus translation status # Report translation coverage per locale

 --database postgresql \